agencearcange/wordpress-composer-skeleton/README.md

 2. Install wordpress with `composer install`.
 3. Add your theme into `public/content/themes`
 4. Add any required plugins, from their [wpackagist](http://wpackagist.org/) packages or by adding your custom plugins into `public/content/plugins`
-5. Launch your local server
+5. Start your local server

 ### Installation